kenheaslip/EducationEngineer/education-engineer/tutorial.md

 mylab                Active   3s
 ```

 ## At Last, Deploying Your App!
 We are now ready to deploy your application!

 In this section, we will complete the following:
 - Deploying a Kubernetes....
-Deployment :)
+Deployment
 - Deploying a Kubernetes Service
 - Configuring Networking for App Access
 - Other Common Configurations

 ### Deploying a Kubernetes...
-Deployment :)
+Deployment
-The kubernetes deployment resource defines the state of how your application will run in the environment.
+The Kubernetes deployment resource defines the state of how your application will run in the environment.
 It is where we define things like how many replicas should be running, what image will be used for the containers, and overall management of the pods running your application.
-For more information on Kubernetes deployments, visit [Official Kubernetes Deployment Documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
+For more information on Kubernetes deployments, visit the [Official Kubernetes Deployment Documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) web site.

 Let's deploy!

 1. Load your code editor of choice and create an empty yaml file.
-Let's name is testAppDeploy.yaml
+Let's name it testAppDeploy.yaml
 2. Copy and paste the yaml below into your editor.
 Pay attention to the comments in the file.
 They will provide a brief explanation of what the configs are doing.
 ```yml
 apiVersion: apps/v1